collapsed-stacks/startups/questions/534/what-is-everyone-s-take-on-crowd-funding-for-an-app.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-08-29
 - score: 1

-<p>Crowdfunding can be a great way to raise money from people who already know you, or know of you.
-In the cases where it's a viable and direct alternative to borrowing money from the bank, it's often going to be a better choice.</p>
+Crowdfunding can be a great way to raise money from people who already know you, or know of you.
+In the cases where it's a viable and direct alternative to borrowing money from the bank, it's often going to be a better choice.

-<p>Why better?
+Why better?
 Here are the main reasons.
-(And I'm assuming you have in mind the crowdfunding model where people contribute cash which entitles them not to that cash back with interest, nor to an equity stake, but to some other reward.)</p>
+(And I'm assuming you have in mind the crowdfunding model where people contribute cash which entitles them not to that cash back with interest, nor to an equity stake, but to some other reward.)

-<p>First, <strong>money you borrow from a bank has to be paid back, crowdfunding money doesn't</strong>.
+First, **money you borrow from a bank has to be paid back, crowdfunding money doesn't**.
 Yes, your funders are expecting something, and you have an obligation to use the money to further the project.
 But even if you fail, you're not left in debt.
-Your crowdfunders are choosing to take over your cash risk.</p>
+Your crowdfunders are choosing to take over your cash risk.

-<p>Second, <strong>crowdfunding delivers a ready-made community around a project, bank loans don't.</strong> The bank just wants its money back, but crowdfunders want you to be successful.</p>
+Second, **crowdfunding delivers a ready-made community around a project, bank loans don't.** The bank just wants its money back, but crowdfunders want you to be successful.

-<p>Third, <strong>time spent trying to get a loan has no productive value, while time spent building a crowdfunding campaign is an investment in marketing.</strong></p>
+Third, **time spent trying to get a loan has no productive value, while time spent building a crowdfunding campaign is an investment in marketing.**

-<p>All this sounds great.
-But we're assuming that crowdfunding is <em>viable</em> for the project.
-Too many people expect that Kickstarter will introduce them to investors, but that's rarely the case. </p>
+All this sounds great.
+But we're assuming that crowdfunding is *viable* for the project.
+Too many people expect that Kickstarter will introduce them to investors, but that's rarely the case.

-<p>Kickstarter provides a low-friction way for people to give you money.
-If you have a community that already trusts you, if you are offering something they would value, and if the story you tell stacks up for them, crowdfunding could be viable. </p>
+Kickstarter provides a low-friction way for people to give you money.
+If you have a community that already trusts you, if you are offering something they would value, and if the story you tell stacks up for them, crowdfunding could be viable.

-<p>If not, you need to <strong>invest the time to build your reputation</strong>.
-Or maybe, if you are confident about the risks, that low-involvement bank loan may be looking attractive after all!</p>
+If not, you need to **invest the time to build your reputation**.
+Or maybe, if you are confident about the risks, that low-involvement bank loan may be looking attractive after all!

 ## Answer 554